Flipside0411/DotFiles/wiki/diary/diary.md

 # Daily Journal

+_Jun 24, 2020_
+First day off, I got Kathryn's birthday gift in from Amazon today, I hope that she likes it.
+She said that she wanted a wireless headset for her phone but didn't want airpods, she wanted the old school kind.
+_Jun 23, 2020_
+Finishing up my first week of work, it has been pretty easy to get back in the swing of work.
+It's still the same old stuff that goes on at any Casino, it's just the procedures that are different.
+It also looks like I might be promoted to assistant shift supervisor.
+It will be a small pay increase but that answer will not be until next week.
+So we'll see what happens.
+Sitting here looking at pictures of all my grandkids and it makes my heart full, I might not have done any good in this world but I did help bring in two very beautiful and smart daughters.
+They are my best achievements I could ever wish for.

 _Jun 18, 2020_
 Well the day has come to head back to work.
 It will be interesting to see how the casino will be setup for both players and employees.
 I also want see who is working for the company.

 _Jun 17, 2020_
 Last day of freedom from work, lol, tomorrow I start back to work for the casino.
 I'm looking forward to getting back to work.
 It is almost two and still haven't seen my monitor stand, it is to be delivered by UPS.
 Amazon is not meeting up